European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

     - **Android Kotlin**: `EUIDManager.getInstance().currentIdentityStatus()`
     - **iOS**: `EUIDManager.shared.identityStatus`

-    It's possible that the DII has been opted out of EUID: for details, see [When to Pass DII into the SDK](#when-to-pass-dii-into-the-sdk).
+    It's possible that the personal data has been opted out of EUID: for details, see [When to Pass Personal Data into the SDK](#when-to-pass-personal-data-into-the-sdk).
 - You could enable logging to get more information: see [Enable Logging](#enable-logging).
 - The advertising token inside the EUID identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.

 If there is no identity, you'll need to call the `generateIdentity` method again: see [Configure the EUID Mobile SDK](#configure-the-euid-mobile-sdk).

-For more information, see [When to Pass DII into the SDK](#when-to-pass-dii-into-the-sdk) (next section).
+For more information, see [When to Pass Personal Data into the SDK](#when-to-pass-personal-data-into-the-sdk) (next section).

-## When to Pass DII into the SDK
+## When to Pass Personal Data into the SDK

 The first time a new user opens the app, no EUID identity exists.
-You'll need to call the `generateIdentity` method, with the DII, to start the token generation:
+You'll need to call the `generateIdentity` method, with the personal data, to start the token generation:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>